toarch7/nt-recreated-public/README.md

 # Nuclear Throne Recreated
-Open source rebuild of Nuclear Throne and [Android port](https://toncho.itch.io/nuclear-throne-mobile/)
+Open source rebuild of Nuclear Throne and [mobile port](https://toncho.itch.io/nuclear-throne-mobile/)

-[Nuclear Throne](https://nuclearthrone.com/]) is a game created and owned by [Vlambeer](https://vlambeer.com/).
+[Nuclear Throne](https://nuclearthrone.com) is a game owned by [Vlambeer](https://vlambeer.com/).
 All rights reserved.

-The recreation is based on update 19th of the game, which is officially claimed as a version allowed to be decompiled and modded.
+Primary reason why this exists is mobile support - allowing much wider range of people to experience Nuclear Throne, which is being an amazing game.

-General purpose of this modification is a mobile support, to allow much wider range of people to get into Nuclear Throne which is being an amazing game.
+Recreation is based off decompiled version of update 19th with 99%+ of everything from modern versions being reimplemented on top.

-The source is public for education and modding reasons.
-For more convenient exploration I recommend using [GMEdit](https://yellowafterlife.itch.io/gmedit) by YellowAfterlife
+The source is public for educational and modding purposes.

-# Resources legality and foreword to building
+Using [GMEdit](https://yellowafterlife.itch.io/gmedit) is recommended for convenient exploration.

- Unfortunately it is not possible to run project from this source right away, due to an Vlambeer respecting work of their contributors and employees, not allowing to publicly store (most of) assets made by them unless all rights are cleared by myself.
+# Legal and foreword to building
-And, sadly, most of the creators weren't able grant me legal permissions to do so.
+Sadly you can't run this project from source as is due to legal reasons.
+Vlambeer respect work of their team and contributors.

-I'm not allowed to give any alternative downloads, although you can extract resources from release version of the game yourself with help of [UndertaleModTool](https://github.com/krzys-h/UndertaleModTool) additional tinkering.
+It's not allowed to provide any alternative downloads and the tool for extracting resources and packing them back is not ready yet.

-Additionally you can bring your own assets which are fine to be distributed safely.
+Not to mention that the resources are the only thing that's prohibited from being public.
+You can make your workarounds from here.

 # Building
  Building from this source is only possible with GameMakerStudio 2.

 ## Android
-Build configurations:
+(Any config should work actually, this is just how I have set it up for releasing builds)

  * Build Tools: 28.0.3
  * Support Library: 28.0.1
  * Target SDK: 28